malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The state machine and visceral loop theory of consciousness explains all of those observations.
 In response to the numbered items above:
 1. It's only in Iteration 2 that we can observe our senses, and by then Iteration 1 and possibly some explicit pre-processing has already taken place.
-2. The state machine requires a feedback loop as input to its control mechanism, which adds 'conscious feedback' as a sense.
-Our observations of 'senses' in Iteration 2 are defined by the contents of the state model, rather than the raw physical senses.
+2. The state machine requires a feedback loop as input to its control mechanism, which adds conscious feedback as a sense.
+Our observations of senses in Iteration 2 are defined by the contents of the state model, rather than the raw physical senses.
-3. The low level functioning of the brain is used to produce results, which may be represented in the state model, but there are 'monitoring nerves' that track the operations of logic circuits scattered throughout the brain.
+3. The low level functioning of the brain is used to produce results, which may be represented in the state model, but there are no "monitoring nerves" that track the internal operations of logic circuits scattered throughout the brain.
-4. All senses are labelled or interpreted in relation to the mind and body schema.
+4. Senses are labelled or interpreted in relation to the mind and body schema.
 5. The conclusion of having executive control comes from the fact that high-level thought typically requires multiple steps, and that we are aware of the result of each step in the process.
 6. Like for the general case of not being aware of low level functioning of the brain, we are not aware of the execution of logic until it produces a result that is stored into the state model.

 ## Memories
 I think some researchers have suggested that the perception of consciousness is an artefact of memory [citation].
-Specifically, that our memory is used to construct a representation of recent thoughts.
-In doing so, the memory of independently produced thoughts become modelled as a continuous stream.
-This is assumed to operate in the same way that we perceive vision as a smooth visual field of uniform resolution whereas in reality we physically see only a tiny fraction of the scene in front of us at any point in time.
+Specifically, that our memory is used to construct a representation of recent thoughts, and in doing so the memory of independently produced thoughts become modelled as a continuous stream.
+By analogy, this is likely assumed to operate in the same way that we perceive vision as a smooth visual field of uniform resolution whereas in reality we physically see only a tiny fraction of the scene in front of us at any point in time.
 The assumption is that the presence of this smoothed out memory of apparently continuous thoughts tricks us into thinking we are conscious.

 In contrast, I don't see that explanation as adding much to the whole solution.
-While it is probably true that our memory of past thoughts creates a simplified 'smoothed out' representation, it doesn't answer why we conclude ourselves as conscious from that data, and it isn't necessary to reach the conclusion of consciousness.
+While it is probably true that our memory of past thoughts creates a simplified "smoothed out" representation, it doesn't answer why we conclude ourselves as conscious from that data, and it isn't necessary to reach the conclusion of consciousness.
 So rather than being core to the explanation, I see it as just yet another example of the result of the visceral loop.

 # Open Questions

 Like any theory being developed, there are a number of questions remaining.
-At the most basic level there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
-As our understanding of neuroscience improves, we will be able to narrow down the range of possible explanations.
+At the most basic level there are questions around how the _logical view_ maps onto the _physical view_, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view.
+We will be able to narrow down the range of possible explanations as our understanding of neuroscience improves.

 Clearly, the theory needs more corroborating evidence in order for us to confirm whether it is indeed correct.
 Much of that will come from two particular sources: i) further understanding of neuroscience, and ii) learnings from attempting to build a artificial consciousness and artificial general intelligence.
 For example, my entire control-mechanism basis of consciousness came from trying to build a high level emulation of the state machine components and finding how susceptible it was to infinite loops.